 The Wednesday Market Minute

-- U.S. equity futures suggest a mixed open on Wall Street ahead of February housing starts at 8:30 am Eastern time and after-the-bell earnings from Nike.
+- U.S. equity futures suggest a modestly softer open on Wall Street ahead of minutes from the Fed’s March meeting at 2:00 pm Eastern time.